Quansight-Labs/free-threaded-compatibility/docs/ci.md

 ## CI setup via `setup-uv`

-The easiest way to get a free-threaded Python build on a CI runner is with the [`setup-uv`](https://github.com/astral-sh/setup-uv) Github Action:
+An alternative to `setup-python` is to use [`setup-uv`](https://github.com/astral-sh/setup-uv) Github Action:

 ```yaml